AdobeDocs/journey-optimizer-learn.en/help/channels/create-content-with-the-email-designer.md

 ---
 # Create content with the Email Designer

 Learn how to create emails from scratch.
-Understand how to use assets from the AEM Assets Essentials library, edit the responsive email design, and create emails from templates.
+Understand how to use assets from the Adobe Experience Manager Assets Essentials library, edit the responsive email design, and create emails from templates.

 >[!VIDEO](https://video.tv.adobe.com/v/334150?quality=12&learn=on)